-At Slocumb Law Firm, our personal injury attorneys are committed to getting the best possible outcome for victims who have been injured due to a defective product.
+At the Mike Slocumb Law Firm, our personal injury attorneys are committed to getting the best possible outcome for victims who have been injured due to a defective product.
 Our personal injury lawyers never represent corporations or insurance companies.
 When a family faces great difficulty, such as a wrongful death case or a claim involving nursing home abuse, our personal injury attorneys and staff will be determined to serve their legal needs, wherever the accident took place: